 The Trustees typically make awards of between £5,000 and £25,000 available.
-Larger grants or multi-year commitments may be available only in limited circumstances, at the Trustees' discretion.
-The Trustees will consider multi-year commitments.
+Larger grants or multi-year commitments are available only in limited circumstances at the Trustees' discretion.

 Please note that The Turtleton Charitable Trust makes grants to charitable bodies only.
 Applications by individuals will not be considered.